How I became a certified Sommelier and the people of my London years

 Yves Sauboua - Photo courtesy of his Facebook Page (here) |

-Tim McLaughlin-Green, of course, my Head Sommelier and 2nd mentor that I followed in 3 different restaurants (back then in London), who taught me everything else that Yves didn't, and not solely about wines, but also food and life in general.
-I shared a lot of memories with Tim, he always looked after me and I will eternally be grateful for that.
+Tim McLaughlin-Green, of course, my Head Sommelier and 2nd mentor that I followed in 3 different restaurants (back then in London), taught me everything else that Yves didn't, and not solely about wines, but also food and life in general.
+I shared a lot of memories with Tim, he always looked after me, and I will eternally be grateful for that.
 After working in the restaurant business for years, Tim created his own company offering and supplying boutique wine retails, restaurants and private clients with carefully selected great little wines he found along his various travels.
 See his selection at The Sommelier's Choice (

 https://sommelierschoice.co.uk/)